sethumadhavan505/sales-forecasting-linear-regression/README.md

-# sales-forecasting-linear-regression
+# Sales Forecasting Using Linear Regression

-Sales forecasting using Linear Regression in Python
+This project predicts future sales using historical data and Linear Regression.